-Even though Babson specializes in teaching entrepreneurship, international students face limitations on actually operating a business in the U.S. While in the U.S. employment (including self-employment) without appropriate authorization is a serious violation of lawful status.
+Even though Babson specializes in teaching entrepreneurship, international students face limitations on actually operating a business in the U.S. While in the U.S., employment (including self-employment) without appropriate authorization is a serious violation of lawful status.

-The following overview is in response to common questions from international students in F-1/J-1 status who wish to engage in entrepreneurial endeavors in the U.S. Because there is much interpretation around what activities are considered employment in the U.S. (and therefore require authorization), students are strongly encouraged to get professional independent legal advice (from an exclusive practitioner of immigration law) to avoid accidentally engaging in unlawful activities.
-Email email@example.com to request for a list of immigration attorneys.
+The following overview is in response to common questions from international students in F-1/J-1 status who wish to engage in entrepreneurial endeavors in the U.S. Because there is much speculation around what activities are considered employment in the U.S. (and therefore require authorization), students are strongly encouraged to get professional independent legal advice (from an exclusive practitioner of immigration law) to avoid accidentally engaging in unlawful activities.
+Email email@example.com to request a list of immigration attorneys.

 F-1 Optional Practical Training (OPT): Immigration regulations permit self-employment.

 F-1 Curricular Practical Training (CPT): Self-employment is not permitted; a clear employer-employee relationship must exist.

 J-1 Academic Training: Self-employment is not permitted; a clear employer-employee relationship must exist.

 OPT, CPT, and Academic training allow a student to engage in activities (that may or may not involve payment) that are educational in nature and involve a trainer/supervisor in the role of employer*.
 An employer is someone with the authority to: hire/fire the student trainee; to set an appropriate wage (if applicable); and to assign, monitor, and evaluate the activities being performed by the student trainee.

 View the 2010 USCIS memo on the employer/employee relationship.